borisbarath/go-reminders-cli/README.md

 # go-reminders-cli

 go-reminders-cli is a simple Apple Reminders interface written in Go.

 ## Usage

- Currently the CLI only supports adding reminders [to a list of your choice] by passing the `-l` or `--list` flag.
+To add a reminder [to a list of your choice] use:
 `go run src/main.go add "Milk" -l "Shopping list"`

+To show tthe lists of reminders, use:
+`$ go run src/main.go lists`